 Hume Riverina Community Legal Service is responsible for a number of programs to increase access to legal help for the community.
-These programs have a particular focus and target groups of people who need legal assistance but may struggle to engage with the legal system for a variety of factors.
+These programs are delivered in partnerships and have a particular focus and target groups of people who need legal assistance but may struggle to engage with the legal system for a variety of factors.
 Programs include the Invisible Hurdles project, the Holistic Assistance and Legal Outreach (HALO) project, Family Violence to Family Law Continuity of Service project, the NSW Care Partner program, the Family Lawyer Service, and involvement in a number of coordinated clinics in NSW and Victoria.

 The Invisible Hurdles Project (IH) is a two-year project funded by the Victorian Legal Services Board and Commissioner, aimed at providing better legal outcomes for young people experiencing, or at risk of experiencing, family violence in North East Victoria.

 A Youth/Family Violence Lawyer works in a health-justice partnership model with three local service providers; the Wodonga Flexible Learning Centre, North East Support and Action for Youth Inc. (NESAY) and the Albury Wodonga Aboriginal Health Service (AWAHS).
 The IH Lawyer spends one day per week at each service, providing legal information, education, advice and assistance to clients, and providing legal information, secondary consults and professional development training to workers.

 The project is being evaluated by Dr Liz Curran and Pamela Taylor-Barnett from the Australian National University.

 The Wodonga Flexible Learning Centre is an alternative state school for disengaged students, the majority of which come from disadvantaged backgrounds.
 The school runs a variety of different programs for students, including a ‘young parents program’, where young mums are able to bring in their kids to school.